stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 Independent analysis by Tailcalled reinforces the concerns above.

-In [Empathy/Systemizing Quotient is a poor/biased model for the autism/sex link](https://www.lesswrong.com/posts/eTHvMqxaLsrxtRLq3/empathy-systemizing-quotient-is-a-poor-biased-model-for-the), two of the factors they find are the Empathy factor and the Systems Interests factor.
+In [Empathy/Systemizing Quotient is a poor/biased model for the autism/sex link](https://www.lesswrong.com/posts/eTHvMqxaLsrxtRLq3/empathy-systemizing-quotient-is-a-poor-biased-model-for-the), two of the factors they find are an Empathy factor and a Systems Interests factor.
 The Empathy factor breaks down into a Mind-Reading factor (which has a significant autistic-allistic difference, with non-autists scoring higher) and a Compassion factor.
 The Systems Interests factor breaks down in Tech Interests (which has a significant male-female difference, with men scoring higher) factor and a Details Interests factor (which has a significant autistic-allistic difference, with autists scoring higher).

 In a [factor analysis](https://www.lesswrong.com/posts/ZjXtjRQaD2b4PAser/a-hill-of-validity-in-defense-of-meaning?commentId=mhnZjEjj9bdHxSFkv) of the SQ (including filler items), they find four orthogonal factors:

-1. Technical Interests
+- Technical Interests
-2. Nature Interests
+- Nature Interests
-3. Social Difficulties
+- Social Difficulties
-4. “Jockyness”
+- “Jockyness”

 Only the Technical Interests factor is strongly sex-differentiated.
 This supports my observations above.